© Unofficial Royalty 2024

 October 11, 1721 – Death of Prince Anton Florian of Liechtenstein in Vienna, Austria; buried at the Liechtenstein Crypt in Vranov near Brno, Czech Republic

 In 1679, Anton Florian married Countess Eleonore Barbara von Thun-Hohenstein and the couple had eleven children including Josef Johann Adam, Prince of Liechtenstein.
 In 1712, Anton Florian’s nephew Hans-Adam I, Prince of Liechtenstein, died without a male heir.
-Anton Florian was the heir according to primogeniture but he was not very popular with the family, and so Hans-Adam I had named his second cousin once removed Josef Wenzel as his heir.
+Anton Florian was the heir according to primogeniture.
+Still, he was not very popular with the family, and Hans-Adam I had named his second cousin once removed Josef Wenzel as his heir.
 In 1718, after negotiations, Anton Florian became Prince of Liechtenstein and Josef Wenzel concentrated on his military career.

 Unofficial Royalty: Prince Anton Florian of Liechtenstein